MarcoIeni/release-plz/website/docs/extra/busy-repos.md

 This section discusses some considerations when using release-plz in busy repositories.
 For the purpose of this document, a busy repository is a repository with the following characteristics:

-- the repository has a high commit rate, i.e. commits to the main branch happen so frequently that the CI runs in parallel on multiple commits, either because the CI is slow or because the repository is very active.
+- the CI runs in parallel on multiple commits of the main branch either because the CI is slow or because the repository is very active.
 - the repository is maintained by multiple developers that might push commits to the main branch while `release-plz release` is running (typically, a solo maintainer